-The Stand Project is an Upper Arlington community action project focused on the prevention of substance abuse and committed to standing by students
+The Stand Project is an Upper Arlington community coalition committed to impacting youth substance misuse and standing by students

 and families in finding help.